 \begin{corollary}[Overdamped Limit] Suppose \cref{asusmption:hessian_bounded} holds and, for some $h_{\mathrm{LMC}} > 0$ satisfying $h_{\mathrm{LMC}} \leq 1/(2\beta)$, the parameters are set as $h = h_{\mathrm{LMC}} \, \gamma$, $\eta = 1$, and $\gamma \to \infty$.
 Then the overdamped limits of $E_{\mathrm{\mathrm{pos}}}$ and $E_{\mathrm{\mathrm{mom}}}$ follow as

 \end{corollary}

-This coincides with $\mathrm{O}(d^{1/2} \kappa h_{\mathrm{LMC}}^{1/2})$ scaling of the asymptotic bias of the Euler-Maruyama discretization of overdamped Langevin (LMC) under the synchronous Wasserstein coupling strategy~\citep[Cor.
+This coincides with $\mathrm{O}(d^{1/2} \kappa h_{\mathrm{LMC}}^{1/2})$ scaling of the asymptotic bias of the Euler--Maruyama discretization of overdamped Langevin (LMC) under the synchronous Wasserstein coupling strategy~\citep[Cor.
 7]{durmus_highdimensional_2019}.
 Under \cref{asusmption:hessian_bounded}, however, the convex analaysis strategy of \citet{durmus_analysis_2019} yields a bound of $\mathrm{O}(d^{1/2} \kappa^{1/2} h_{\mathrm{LMC}}^{1/2})$ for LMC.
 The dependence on $\kappa$ in \cref{thm:asymptotic_bias_overdamped} is comparably suboptimal.
 The equivalence between overdamped KLMC and LMC thus only holds for results obtained under the synchronous Wasserstein coupling strategy.
-While it is probable that applying the convex analysis strategy to kinetic Langevin under the exponential integrator would bridge this gap by resulting in a better dependence on $\kappa$, no such result has been demonstrated so far.
+While it is possible that applying the convex analysis strategy to kinetic Langevin under the exponential integrator would bridge this gap, resulting in a better dependence on $\kappa$, no such result has been demonstrated.